idalbo/data_engineering_zoomcamp_project/README.md

 * data will be downloaded locally from github
 * data will be dumped into a data lake
 * from the data lake, data will be loaded into a data warehouse and raw tables will be generated
-* here, tranformation will happen where fact and dimension tables will be created
+* here, tranformation will happen where fact tables will be created
 * these latter tables will be loaded into a reporting tool for dashboard generation

 The following technologies will be used throughout the project: